Managing Your CI/CD Build Notifications

 Integrated Notification Services

-We have in-build support for the following services:
+We have support for the following services:

 Configuring Build Notifications